Tax

 What used to be a stressful day of tortuous HMRC form filling can become a relatively pleasant half an hour.

-To be honest, that system wasn’t much of an improvement on their paper edition so it’s probably no bad thing we can’t use it anymore.
+To be honest, that system wasn’t much of an improvement on their paper edition anyway so you could say its no bad thing we can’t use it anymore.

 The only good thing about it was that it was free.
 And whilst the same can’t be said about GoSimpleTax, prices aren’t high.